-We have run an experiment to replicate the consumption problem studied in macro.
+We have run an experiment to replicate the consumption problem studied in macroe-conomics.
 We have concluded that the failure of people to implement the rational expectations policy must come from cognitive limitations.
 We have identified two such types of limitations: costs of reconsideration and, conditional on reconsidering, costs of deliberation.
 The first leads to inertia while the second to-partial-insensitivity to the state.
 Although our data are generated in highly stylized environment, they nonetheless display these two features which have been documented not only on aggregate consumption data, but increasingly at the household level as well.

 Our estimates show that even small cognitive costs can have stark behavioral implications.
-While habitual behavior may have cost players less than one percent of the winnings they would have had without it, it nonetheless implied vastly different behaviors.
-Under our estimated parameters, the probability of buying increased from 35.42 percent to 44.93 percent for an agent who had bought in the previous round versus and agent who had not.
+While state-dependent habitual behavior may have cost players less than one percent of the winnings they would have had without it, inertia of this type nonetheless has crucial implications for the reactions of aggregate demand to shocks.
+State-dependent inertia implies that aggregate consumption will be more forward-looking in times of crisis than during normal times.

-There has been a lot of work documenting that although the price level moves sluggishly in response to aggregate shocks, individual prices do not.
-Our findings suggest that the same may be true for households.
-Individual consumption may not react to aggregate shocks, even if aggregate consumption does.
+At the micro level, our model also makes predictions about individual household consumption choices.
+It suggests that these choices may be akin to how firms set prices.
+In our model, inertia in aggregate consumption comes from the extensive margin.
+Individual consumption in our model need not react to shocks even if aggregate consumption does.
 This is, of course, an empirical question and an obvious direction for future research.

 Finally, we want to highlight how our findings contribute to a growing literature that models short-run macroeconomic fluctuations as arising from some type of "bounded rationality."
 One of the truisms associated with this literature is that while there is only one way to behave rationally there are an infinite number of ways to deviate from the rational expectations benchmark.
 Our paper takes this concern seriously and makes use of experimental data to discipline the way we model bounded rationality.
 Going forward, experiments may prove a useful tool for macroeconomists as a way to discriminate among behavioral models.
-The fact that we adapt model originally developed to explain pricing behavior is also significant.
+The fact that we adapt a model originally developed to explain pricing behavior is also significant.
 Calibration exercises of general equilibrium models usually involve adding many different ingredients ad hoc to match the inertia we observe in the data.
 Our paper is yet another piece of evidence that perhaps we can move toward a more parsimonious model where the same cognitive limitations-present in all agents-can be responsible for price sluggishness and consumption inertia.